pdorrell/melody_scripter/README.rst

   Represented by "+" or "-", and only one is allowed.
 Duration:
   The note duration is specified as a number of beats, with optional qualifiers.
-  The default number of beats is either 1, for the first note in the song and the first note in each bar.
-Possible qualifiers are "h" and "q", which can both occur zero or more times, and which represent a halfing and quartering of length in each case, "t", (for triplet), which divides the note length by three, and "." which multiples the note length by 1.5. "t" and "." can only occur once.
+  The default number of beats is 1, for the first note in the song and the first note in each bar.
+Possible qualifiers are "h" and "q", which can both occur zero or more times, and which represent a halfing and quartering of length in each case;
+  "t", (for triplet), which divides the note length by three; and "." which multiples the note length by 1.5. "t" and "." can only occur once.
 Any note duration must be a whole number of ticks, and an error will occur if a note length is defined which is a fractional number of ticks.
 (In such a case, if the note length is